New Economic Thinking & Social Entrepreneurship

 Join the most innovative minor on campus!

-In this transition-focused minor we will link up to Blue City010, a hub for new entrepreneurship such as ‘Aloha’, ‘Rotterzwam’ and ‘Fruitleather’, and funded by impact investor iFund.
-The minor kicks–off in September 2017.
+This transition-focused minor also features a collaboration with Blue City010, a hub for new entrepreneurship such as ‘Aloha’, ‘Rotterzwam’ and ‘Fruitleather’, funded by impact investor iFund.

 Many of the world’s most pressing challenges spark transformative changes that will deeply affect the way we think, organise and behave.
 We are in urgent need of new economic thinking and practice to move towards sustainable, circular, prosperous and inclusive economies.
 Even though more and more companies acknowledge their responsibility to contribute to global issues like climate change, poverty and resource scarcity they often struggle to develop new business models and value propositions that help to guide and accelerate transitions to a sustainable economy and society.